jerturowetz/notes/recipes/stuffing.md

 ## RECIPE PREPARATION

 Preheat oven to 250°.
-Butter a 13x9x2-inch baking dish and set aside.
+Butter a 13x9x2-inch baking ldish and set aside.
 Scatter bread in a single layer on a rimmed baking sheet.
 Bake, stirring occasionally, until dried out, about 1 hour.
 Let cool; transfer to a very large bowl.

 Meanwhile, melt 3/4 cup butter in a large skillet over medium-high heat; add onions and celery.
 Stir often until just beginning to brown, about 10 minutes.
 Add to bowl with bread; stir in herbs, salt, and pepper.
 Drizzle in 1 1/4 cups broth and toss gently.
 Let cool.